roman-milk/roman-milk.github.io/your-mom-is-passed-out.md

  "That would be nice but not likely," I told her.

  "We'll see."
 She sighed then pushed us both away.
 "Alright.
 Enough's enough.
 Momma's sore over every inch of her body, and I'm starving.
 Let's all get cleaned up, and not a word about what you bad boys did outside of this room.
 Understood?"
-Report_Story #5